GingerCam/Home-Assistant-Config/README.md

 - Raspberry Pi 4B running Home Assistant OS installed on a micro SD card
 - Argon40 Pi 4B case with passive and active cooling controlled by Argon40 addon
 - External 500GB hard drive for data, media, backups etc

+## Esphome

+- [ESPMedia](/esphome/espmedia.yaml) - program to control a HA media player entity with ESP based device
+- [TempHum](/esphome/temphum.yaml) - program to use a humity/temperature sensor
+- [Presence LEDs](/esphome/leds.yaml) - program to track if a device tracker is home by turning on an LED, for example, if turn on LED if person entity is home
+- [IR blaster](/esphome/ir.yaml) - program to control Pioneer Surround Sound System and Sony TV

 ## Additional node red modules